canaanalan/canaan-rwa-playwright-migration/README.md

 - visual design and branding were personalized
 - a custom reliability reporter was added

-Some legacy code still remains while migration decisions are being made:

-- third-party auth provider code is still present but not the current focus
-- Vitest remains because it covers backend/data logic that Playwright should not replace

-## Near-Term Backlog

-- Add backend `/health` and `/ready` endpoints
-- Wire readiness checks into CI or Playwright setup
-- Continue cleanup of external auth provider legacy code
-- Expand the custom reporter if useful, not just because shiny dashboards are tempting

 ## Credit

 This project is based on the Cypress Real World App.
-The original application provided the foundation; this repo is my Playwright migration, reliability, and QA automation architecture showcase.
+The original application provided by them, this repo is my Playwright migration, reliability, and QA automation architecture showcase.

-## License

-The original Cypress Real World App is MIT licensed.
-This project keeps that license in place.
-See [LICENSE](./LICENSE).